 We do not charge more for high prescriptions or astigmatism.
 Be careful when comparing LASIK eye procedure prices.
 With numerous technological advancements in laser vision correction, not all practices utilize up-to-date diagnostic tools or the best available lasers.
-Providence Eye continually reinvests in the latest, proven, state-of-the-art technology, rather than discounting our services and cutting corners elsewhere.
+Providence Eye continually reinvests in the latest, proven, state-of-the-art technology rather than discounting our services and cutting corners elsewhere.

 All-Laser LASIK, IntraLASIK, I-LASIK and Z-LASIK eye procedures are similar in that no blade (keratome) LASIK technology is used as part of the procedure.
 All of these techniques create a flap of tissue with a laser, thereby avoiding some of the risks of traditional blade LASIK eye procedure.
 IntraLASIK or I-LASIK are one in the same and have been available since 2002.
 The technology behind IntraLASIK has been upgraded a few times since 2002, but the basics remain the same.
 Z-LASIK is a more recently introduced competing brand with a limited track record.

-Dr. Mozayeni chose these lasers specifically because they provide the best immediate results for our patients, and they ensure long-lasting results with uncompromised safety and precision.
+We chose these lasers specifically because they provide the best immediate results for our patients, and they ensure long-lasting results with uncompromised safety and precision.

 The thickness of a person’s cornea contributes to its strength and ability to maintain shape.
 Over decades of worldwide experience, LASIK eye doctors have determined that a certain corneal thickness is necessary in order to avoid long-term complications after laser vision correction.
 At Providence Eye & Laser Specialists, we believe this is crucial and our technology allows us to provide the safest form of laser vision correction today.
-Dr. Mozayeni uses a LASIK Suite with the two most advanced FDA-approved lasers, the WaveLight FS200 and the WaveLight EX500 lasers.
+Dr. Mozayeni and Dr. Nunnery use a LASIK Suite with the two most advanced FDA-approved lasers, the WaveLight FS200 and the WaveLight EX500 lasers.
 This combination allows for the maximum conservation of your corneal thickness, thus optimizing long-term safety.